 “About 75 percent of bad breath or “halitosis” is caused by the mouth itself.
 Other causes include gastric problems, sinus infections or severe gum problems,” says Mark Wolff, DDS, Ph.D., director of operative dentistry at the State University of New York at Stony Brook.

 One of the key successes in treating bad breath is determining the cause.
-Once your dental professional determines what the cause is then treatment for it can then begin1.
+Once your dental professional determines what the cause is then treatment for it can then begin.

 Bad breath can be caused by the following:

 Recent research suggests a relationship between oral disease and systemic diseases (diabetes, cardiovascular disease, stroke, respiratory infections and Alzheimer disease) and other medical conditions.
-When the gum tissue becomes inflamed causing gingivitis to occur, inflammatory mediators called cytokines that are in the gum tissue can enter your saliva and can also become aspirated into the lungs.
-Bacteria that are responsible for periodontal disease can also enter the circulatory system around the teeth and travel to other parts of the body.
-Oral bacteria may cause secondary infections or inflammation of other tissues or organ systems in the body 2.
+When the gum tissue becomes swollen causing gingivitis to occur, inflammatory mediators called cytokines that are in the gum tissue can enter your saliva and can also become aspirated into the lungs.
+Germs that are responsible for periodontal disease can also enter the circulatory system around the teeth and travel to other parts of the body.
+Oral germs may cause secondary infections or inflammation of other tissues or organ systems in the body 2.

 1. Ooh, That Smell: What to Do if It’s Coming From You – Dentists Discuss Treatments for Bad Breath.
 Reviewed information at hhttp://www.webmd.com/news/20010809/ooh-that-smell-what-to-do-if-its-coming-from-you.